United Russia: Mass departures from the party

 In 2015, almost a hundred people in Kopeysk left United Russia.
 All employees who left the party worked at three Kopeysk enterprises: Gorvodokanal CJSC, Kopeysk Treatment Plant LLC, and Kopeysk Water Supply Networks LLC.
 The employees of these enterprises have not been paid salaries for a long time since the organizations do not have the funds for this.
 Employees blamed the head of Kopeysk, Vyacheslav Istomin, for the lack of money.
 According to the employees of the enterprises, their complaints about the situation were ignored.
 This prompted them to write a statement about leaving the party.

 In 2021, in the Altai Krai village of Stepnoye, more than 120 employees of the Kuchuksulfat plant simultaneously left the United Russia party.
 According to these employees, because of the current situation with the plant, they are worried about the possible change of the owner of the enterprise and afraid of a raider seizure of the enterprise, and they do not see any actions from the party to help resolve the issue.

 Sanctions

 On 16 December 2022, due to Russia's invasion of Ukraine, United Russia was included in the EU sanctions list.
 According to the European Union, the party supported Russia's aggressive war against Ukraine and the annexation of Ukrainian territories; thus, the party is responsible for supporting actions that undermine or threaten Ukraine's territorial integrity and independence.
-All party assets in the European Union will be frozen, and any member of these parties will be banned from entering the EU.
+All party assets in the European Union are to be frozen, and any member of these parties are to be banned from entering the EU.
 On 24 February 2023, United Russia was included in the sanctions list of Canada.